jsoto2u/terraform-playground/README.md

 ## What will you find in this repo?

-In this repo, you will find various Terraform modules and configurations that I have created to test
+In this repo, you will find various Terraform scripts that I have created to test
 out different applications of Terraform.
-It is going to be messy for a while, until I have more time.
+It is going to be messy for a while.

 I'll make sure to organize it at some point.
 Until then, cheers! ☕